 Men who are unsuitable for, or fail the above-mentioned treatments, may wish to discuss the option of a permanent penile prosthesis.
 A prosthesis is a mechanical device implanted into the penis, which is activated via an implanted activation button in the scrotum.
 It involves a surgical procedure, but once implanted can offer a long-term solution for erectile dysfunction.
 Melissa, Sharon and Kendall can discuss the prosthesis and procedure in detail with you and provide a referral to a surgeon.

 Intracavernosal injections (ICI) are a great treatment option for men post prostatectomy who are waiting for return of erections.
 ICI is also a good option for men who have had non-nerve sparing surgery or who have been unresponsive to tablet medication.

 How will I learn how to do this?

-You will have one initial education session with Melissa to learn how to safely perform an ICI.
+You will have one initial education session with your practitioner to learn how to safely perform an ICI.
 This appointment will include the following:

 How do I know how much to use?

 It is crucial that you follow direct instructions from your practitioner, you should never inject more medication than you have been told to or give yourself a ‘top up dose’ should the initial dose not work.
 You will be in close contact with your practitioner to titrate the dose to a level which is appropriate for you.
 It can be a time consuming and somewhat frustrating process titrating the dose until you find the dose that is right for you, but it is crucial that we work up the dose slowly to avoid complications.
 You must not inject more than once in a 24-hour period.
 You should feel some effect of your injection within 5-15 minutes and the erection may last for anywhere up to an hour.
 Within 2 hours, you should have no erection.